thedeadfish59/compiler_design_lab/README.md

 ./a.out

-hit enter, now our program is ready to test, type a verb/any word to verify or check our desired result, to terminate the program, hit Ctrl+C, the program will be terminated
+hit enter, now our program is ready to test, type a verb/any word to verify or check our desired result, to terminate the program, hit Ctrl+D, the program will be terminated